 Hart, J. K., 2004.
 Automatic control program creation using concurrent Evolutionary Computing.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: